 - Submit a scientific work that is produced and/or has been published by other parties as scientific work without state the source adequately.

 Papers submitted to Fullerene Journal of Chemistry will be screened for plagiarism using Turnitin detection tools.
 Fullerene Journal of Chemistry will immediately reject papers leading to plagiarism or self-plagiarism and the author will be suspended for a minimum of 1 year.

-The manuscript that will be published in Fullerene Journal of Chemistry is the result of selection by peer review using a blind review system, has been approved by the editorial board, and has never been published in other scientific journals.
-The editor will email the selected reviewer about the title and extract of the manuscript, as well as an invitation to login to the journal website to complete the review.
+The manuscript that will be published in Fullerene Journal of Chemistry is the result of selection by peer review using a double-blind review system, has been approved by the editorial board, and has never been published in other scientific journals.
+The editor will email two or more selected reviewers about the title and extract of the manuscript, as well as an invitation to login to the journal website to complete the review.
 Reviewers enter the journal's website to approve the review, to download the manuscript, submit their comments, and vote for recommendations.